-Marathon Engine Systems configures four units to run in parallel operation, outputting more than 17kW of electricity and 45 kW (153,000 BTU/hr) of thermal energy.
+Marathon Engine Systems configures up to four units to run in parallel, simultaneously outputting more than 17 kW electrical and 45 kW (153,000 BTU/hr) thermal power.
 For variable building energy needs, only the required units are started.

 Visit our What's New page for more news

 An Energy Efficient Heat and Power Solution brochure: